-- a) A complaint is a dispute that may be resolved without reference to the grievance procedure. - b) The Parties will use every effort to encourage informal settlement of complaints. - 7.0 A Grievance is any dispute or difference between the Parties arising from the application, interpretation, administration, or alleged violation of this Agreement, including any question as to whether the matter is arbitrable. - 8.0 For the purposes of interpretation of this Article, the meaning of "event" shall include a description of a specific occurrence or, identification of a pattern of occurrences, decision or other determination which is the subject of a Grievance.

-9.0 For the purposes of this article in the case of Faculty members, Lab Instructors, and Clinical Associates, the appropriate administrative officer is the Dean of the Faculty in which that Member is employed.
+- a) A complaint is a dispute that may be resolved without reference to the grievance procedure. - a) The Parties will use every effort to encourage informal settlement of complaints. - 7.0 A Grievance is any dispute or difference between the Parties arising from the application, interpretation, administration, or alleged violation of this Agreement, including any question as to whether the matter is arbitrable. - 8.0 For the purposes of interpretation of this Article, the meaning of "event" shall include a description of a specific occurrence or, identification of a pattern of occurrences, decision or other determination which is the subject of a Grievance. - 9.0 For the purposes of this article in the case of Faculty members, Lab Instructors, and Nurse Educators, Dietetic Educators, the appropriate administrative officer is the Dean of the Faculty in which that Member is employed.
 In the case of Librarians, the appropriate administrative officer is the University Librarian.
-In the case of Extension Program Staff, the appropriate administrative officer is the Director of the Extension Department.
 In the case of Coady Program Teaching Staff, the appropriate administrative officer is the Director of the Coady Institute.
+In the case of Learning Skills Instructors, the appropriate administrative officer is the Academic Vice-President & Provost.